 Little girls have loved princesses for a long time, and there we're princess books long before Disney got involved.

 Sidebar!
 Planning to help update the overall style for my personal site.
-Reactions about the overall branding of https://cheryldorricottagent.com?
-Certainly a shocking realtor based in Puslinch when needed within the whole Ontario areas.
+Reactions about the overall branding of https://ontariometals.com?
+Certainly an astonishing Newmarket based metal fabrication service that cares when needed within the whole Ontario areas.
 Write an opinion.
 Thx!

 I have compiled a list and brief summary of important American/ European books about princesses.
 Some of these books are relatively new, while others we're written decades and centuries ago.
 You may not have heard of some of the older books, but they have definitely influenced the entire princess genre: what princesses "should" look like (usually blond), how they "should" act (usually meek and obedient), how their story "should" end (usually marriage to the prince).

 It is important to know what has been written and to recognize and understand the traditions and restrictions that continue to affect us today.
 And, by reading the old-fashioned princess books, you can better appreciate the modern books that break out of the mold!

 Some of these stories are good, some are bad, some are hilarious.
 You'll notice that most have nothing to do with the Big D.